Twelve FAQs on writing an advertisement.

 - Attention - the first requirement is to stand out in the crowd.
 Using the right keywords will help your ad appear prominently in search results online.

-- Interest - the advertisement must engage the reader and persuade them to read on.
+- Interest - the advert must engage the reader and persuade them to read on.

-- Desire - the text or pictures must make people want the product.
+- Desire - the text or images must make people want the product.

 - Action - your ad must encourage people to take some action - to click on a link, pick up the phone or visit your premises.

-In practice, you will normally use four basic elements to produce these reactions - usually an image, a headline, some body copy and a call to action.
+In practice, you will normally use four basic elements to produce these reactions - usually an image, a headline, some body copy and a call to action (CTA).
 An ad that leaves out any of the four stages of AIDA is unlikely to be effective.

 Online ads are usually shorter than printed ones, but they still need to meet the AIDA criteria.